Python-PyQt/PyQt6-Docs/descriptions/QtGui/QPainter-c.rst

 Drawing Pixmaps and Images
 --------------------------

 There are functions to draw pixmaps/images, namely :sip:ref:`~PyQt6.QtGui.QPainter.drawPixmap`, :sip:ref:`~PyQt6.QtGui.QPainter.drawImage` and :sip:ref:`~PyQt6.QtGui.QPainter.drawTiledPixmap`.
-Both :sip:ref:`~PyQt6.QtGui.QPainter.drawPixmap` and :sip:ref:`~PyQt6.QtGui.QPainter.drawImage` produce the same result, except that :sip:ref:`~PyQt6.QtGui.QPainter.drawPixmap` is faster on-screen while :sip:ref:`~PyQt6.QtGui.QPainter.drawImage` may be faster on a QPrinter or other devices.
+Both :sip:ref:`~PyQt6.QtGui.QPainter.drawPixmap` and :sip:ref:`~PyQt6.QtGui.QPainter.drawImage` produce the same result, except that :sip:ref:`~PyQt6.QtGui.QPainter.drawPixmap` is faster on-screen while :sip:ref:`~PyQt6.QtGui.QPainter.drawImage` may be faster on a :sip:ref:`~PyQt6.QtPrintSupport.QPrinter` or other devices.

 There is a :sip:ref:`~PyQt6.QtGui.QPainter.drawPicture` function that draws the contents of an entire :sip:ref:`~PyQt6.QtGui.QPicture`.
 The :sip:ref:`~PyQt6.QtGui.QPainter.drawPicture` function is the only function that disregards all the painter's settings as :sip:ref:`~PyQt6.QtGui.QPicture` has its own settings.